As cyclists, we are always looking for ways to improve our safety on the road. One of the most critical safety equipment we can invest in is a helmet.

 MIPS is an acronym that stands for Multi-directional Impact Protection System.
-It’s a safety technology designed to better protect the brain in an accident where your head collides with a hard surface and an angle.
+It’s a helmet safety technology designed to better protect the brain in an accident where your head collides with a hard surface and an angle.

 While traditional helmets are effective at absorbing impact forces from head-on collisions, they are not as effective at protecting the brain from rotational forces.
 This is where MIPS comes in.

-While more helmet manufacturers are adding MIPS technology to their products, it doesn’t come with government safety endorsements, like today’s helmet standards, including CE and CPSC.
+By reducing rotational forces, MIPS can help to reduce the risk of severe brain injuries.
+While more helmet manufacturers are adding MIPS technology to their products, it doesn’t come with government safety endorsements, like today’s helmet standards, such as CE and CPSC.

 How does MIPS work?